About Favor Jewelry

 Sometimes I am overwhelmed by choices, especially when I am trying to shop responsibly and sustainably.
 It can be difficult to know what you're buying and who you're supporting.
 I take this seriously and try my best to be a responsible designer and business-owner.
 We use gold fill because it has the longevity of 14k gold, without the environmental harm associated from mining new gold.
 We use 100% recycled silver and brass for the same reason.
 We don't plate our metals because that process produces toxic chemicals that are impossible to dispose of safely.
 We choose our stones thoughtfully and often select lab-grown and responsibly-mined gems, so you can know the end result of your dollar is supporting sustainability.
 We fabricate locally and by hand because we can employ local makers and ensure a great product by producing all of our pieces one at a time, in the same studio, by the same sets of hands.

-Monika Reed began making jewelry over a decade ago.
+Monika Reed founded Favor Jewelry in 2007 and began making jewelry as a child.
 She finds inspiration in the shapes found in nature, stillness, and the elusive perfect curve.
 When she's not making jewelry, she is living vicariously through travel writers, putzing around in her garden, or hiking in the forests around Portland, Oregon.